flatrocks/ansible-sidekiq/README.md

 Tested on ubuntu 12.04 LTS but it should work on other versions that are similar.

+## Ansible galaxy

+You can find it on the official [ansible galaxy](https://galaxy.ansible.com/list#/roles/947) if you want to rate it.

 ## Example sidekiq config

 Make sure sidekiq is set to write out a pidfile and logfile.